Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 The Caucasian War is the longest war.

-The story depicts two officers.
-In your opinion, what qualities should an officer have? (the officer is not alien to the concepts of honor, conscience, dignity; he is a brave, courageous, brave man; he is devoted to his Fatherland).
+The story features two officers.
+In your opinion, what qualities should an officer have? (the officer is not alien to the concepts of honor, conscience, dignity; he is a brave, courageous, courageous person; he is devoted to his Fatherland).

 Do you think both of our heroes have these qualities?
 Are they different from each other?